What is the weather going to be like in Scotland today?

 Aberdeen

-Up to the north east now, and there is slightly less sunshine to be had.

-There are scattered clouds all day and temperatures will hit highs of 11C.
+Bright sunshine all day today in the north east - not a cloud in sight.

-There is little chance of rain and the sun will set around 9.05 pm.
+There is little chance of rain, and temperatures will reach a high of around 14C.

 Na h-Eileanan Siar